Locations:

 Advertisement

-• Electrical disturbances: Having a patch on the ventricular septal defect can block your atria from sending electrical signals to your ventricles.
+• Electrical disturbances.
+Having a patch on the VSD can block your atria from sending electrical signals to your ventricles.
 A pacemaker can correct this.
+With repaired ToF, you’re at risk for arrythmias in your heart’s top and bottom chambers.
+You should get an evaluation for a syncopal episode.

-• Residual ventricular septal defect: Sometimes the ventricular septal defect doesn’t seal completely and there’s some leaking around the patch.
-A surgeon can repair the leak if it’s large or causes major symptoms.
+• Residual ventricular septal defect.
+Sometimes, the ventricular septal defect doesn’t seal completely and there’s some leaking around the patch.

-• Aneurysm: Patches that repair a ventricle can cause weak sections of the ventricle to bulge out, forming an aneurysm.
-There’s also an increased risk of developing aneurysms of the ascending aorta.
-A large aneurysm requires surgical repair.
+• Aneurysm.
+Patches that repair a ventricle can cause weak sections of the ventricle to bulge out, forming an aneurysm.
+There’s also an increased risk of aneurysms of the ascending aorta.

 Outlook / Prognosis